 If you are just now realizing the importance of being prepared for an emergency, here are some tips to get you started:

 - Start stocking up on food.
 Foods that have a long shelf life are in your best interest.

-- Store 4-gallons of water per person per day in your house to last at least a week (bare minimum).
+- Store 4-gallons of water per person per day in your house or on your property to last at least a week (bare minimum).
 Read How to Store Water for Drinking and Cooking to help you out.

 - Set up a first aid kit.
 You may not have access to a hospital or doctor, so be sure to have enough in there for the injuries you can take care of yourself.
 Check out what you need to survive, here.

 - Be sure you have your important documents in a safe place.
 Documents such as birth certificates, insurance policies, and social security cards are crucial to getting yourself stable after a disaster.
 Check out my Important Documents Emergency Binder.

 - Gain knowledge.
 The more you read about being prepared and then putting a plan together, the more you can help yourself in the event of a disaster.
 Check out more posts on Food Storage Moms website to get you started on your journey to preparedness.

 Being prepared isn’t just something to think about.
 It’s something we all should do.
 Even if you don’t think there will be an economic collapse or a zombie apocalypse, it is always good to be prepared for an emergency situation.